 - Make sure Family Sharing is properly set up.

-Apple Arcade is a must for any iOS gamer who has been missing premium gaming experiences on the iPhone, iPad, Apple TV, and Mac.
+Apple Arcade is a must-have for any iOS gamer who has been missing premium gaming experiences on the iPhone, iPad, Apple TV, and Mac.
 You get the first month for free, and it's a very reasonable $4.99 a month after.
 We think it's well worth the cost and will be spending all of our free time checking out new Apple Arcade games.

 We may earn a commission for purchases using our links.
 Learn more.